I Know What Sisyphus was Going ThroughTrina Steed Springfield

 At first, my baby and I lived with my mom and my sister, but my mother was drinking at the time.
-So, I moved in with friends and then got lucky when I was 16 and pregnant with my second child because I was able to move into a transitional housing shelter.
+So I moved in with friends, and then I got lucky when I was sixteen and pregnant with my second child because I was able to move into a transitional housing shelter.

 The only thing I can do now is try to help other people who are going through what I went through: trying to raise kids the right way without enough money or support.
-As a counselor at WIC I take calls from struggling families: women trying to breastfeed or having a hard time feeding children under five.
-One day I picked up the phone and a dad called in and said that the mother had passed away.
+As a counselor at WIC, I take calls from struggling families: women trying to breastfeed or having a hard time feeding children under five.
+One day I picked up the phone and a dad said that his child’s mother had passed away.
 It was an accident.
 The baby was only a couple of weeks old.
 It was a hard call, but I made sure to provide all the WIC services really quickly so the man wouldn’t have to be on his own with the baby.

 If I can get people services, they get good nutrition for the mother and the children: whole wheat bread and tortillas and cereal, yogurt, vegetables.
-They don’t have to buy food for their kids out of the own pockets.
-And the nutritionists help parents, so for example, if a baby is underweight, the parents will learn how to feed the infant nourishing food.
+They don’t have to buy food for their kids out of their own pockets.
+And the nutritionists help parents, so, for example, if a baby is underweight, the parents will learn how to feed the infant nourishing food.

 In addition to working, I am finally continuing my studies.
 When I heard about Clemente I thought, “This is a start!”
-In classes, I met great professors and students from different backgrounds, so when you get into discussions you hear all kinds of points of view.
+In classes, I met great professors and students from different backgrounds, so when we got into discussions we heard all kinds of points of view.

 All the readings were good, even works written by the ancient Greeks hundreds of years ago.
 We studied how the gods doomed Sisyphus to spend his entire life rolling a boulder up a mountain.
 Poor guy—I know what he was going through.